Written by Will Lloyd.

 Originally from Solukhumbu, Pokhara-based Anita Rai is one of Nepal’s strongest up-and-coming trail runners.
 Her most recent success was a first place finish at the challenging Guerrilla Ultra, a 52 km race in Rukum.
-And just a month or so before that, she finished second at the Fishtail 50 km, a monster of a race with 6000 feet of climbing.
+And just a month or so before that, she finished second at the Fishtail 50 km, a monster of a race with 5500m / 15000 ft of climbing.

 I spoke to Anita recently by the side of Pokhara’s Phewa Lake to learn more about her story and her hopes for the future.